Near-optimal pure state estimation with adaptive Fisher-symmetric measurements: Abstract

 \section{Abstract}

 Quantum state estimation is important for various quantum information processes, including quantum communications, computation, and metrology, which require the characterization of quantum states for evaluation and optimization.
-We present a three-stage adaptive method for estimating $d$-dimensional pure quantum states using Fisher symmetric measurements (FSM) and a single-shot measurement basis.
-The result of this measurement is used to generate two FSMs that jointly estimate any pure state up to a null measure set.
-This estimate is used to adapt a third FMS, which provides the final estimate of the unknown state.
-Our approach achieves an average estimation infidelity very close to the Gill-Massar lower bound (GMB) without requiring prior information beyond the purity of the unknown state, extending the applicability of FSM to any unknown state.
-The total number of measurement outcomes of the method scale linearly as $7d-3$, avoiding the need for collective measurements on multiple copies of the unknown state.
+We present a three-stage adaptive method for estimating arbitrary $d$-dimensional pure quantum states using locally informationally complete Fisher symmetric measurements (FSM) and a single-shot measurement basis.
+We derive finite-sample high-probability error bounds for the protocol and demonstrate that our approach scales as $O(d/N)$ for large sample sizes, thereby guaranteeing the advantage of adaptation.
+Moreover, numerical simulations indicate that the protocol achieves an average infidelity close to the optimal given by the Gill-Massar lower bound (GMB).
+The total number of measurement outcomes scales linearly with $7d-3$, avoiding the need for collective measurements on multiple copies of the unknown state.
 This work highlights the potential of adaptive estimation techniques in quantum state characterization while maintaining efficiency in the number of measurement outcomes.